 NEFI EAD Discussion

-Issued: Monday, April 22, 2024 8:00 am
+Issued: Monday, April 7, 2025 9:00 am

 Key Take-Aways Next Ten Days:

-Today’s high temperature anomalies below.
+Today’s high temperature departures below.

 Please note that we now have available have ten-day temperature anomaly graphics available for the northeastern domain on your energy analysis dashboard.